The suggested course of study for JD/MD students is as follows:

 - Years One and Two: in residence at the Perelman School of Medicine

-- Years Three and Four: in residence at Penn Law
+- Years Three and Four: in residence at University of Pennsylvania Carey Law School

-- Year Five: in residence at Penn Law in the Fall; in residence at the Perelman School of Medicine in the Spring (Student would graduate Penn Law)
+- Year Five: in residence at the Law School in the Fall; in residence at the Perelman School of Medicine in the Spring (Student would graduate the Law School)